TiagoSMarques/Masters-Thesis_ATLASCAR2/README.md

 ## Setup of the hardware and launching the nodes

-In the AtlasCar2, connect the Arduino and GPS (2 ports) USB's, and the Ethernet port (with its IP already configured), and launch the nodes for the drivers for the lasers:
+In the AtlasCar2, connect the Arduino and GPS (2 ports) USB's, and the Ethernet port (with its IP already configured), and launch the nodes for the drivers of the lasers:

 ```
 roslaunch free_space_detection drivers.launch